 President Reagan described Memorial Day as "the day we put aside to remember fallen heroes and to pray that no heroes will ever have to die for us again.
 It's a day of thanks for the valor of others, a day to remember the splendor of America and those of her children who rest in this cemetery and others.
 It's a day to be with the family and remember."

-Below are some meaningful ways to observe Memorial Day (with links to helpful and inspiring resources).
+Below are some meaningful ways to observe Memorial Day (with links to helpful and inspirational resources).
 Please select the ones that will be best for your family.

 Reflect on the Significance of Memorial Day